CNY Café Momus

 Fine music, theater, commentary.

-Now in his third decade as Professor of Music at Onondaga Community College in Syracuse, Abrams teaches music history, ear-training and clarinet, and serves as Chair of the Music Department.
-He is the recipient of the 2012 SUNY Chancellor's Award for Excellence in Teaching, which will be awarded him officially this December at Onondaga's Employee Recognition Awards Ceremony.
+Now in his third decade as Professor of Music at Onondaga Community College in Syracuse, Abrams teaches music history, ear-training and clarinet.
+He was awarded the SUNY Chancellor's Award for Excellence in Teaching in 2012.

 With the exception of a two-year appointment at the University of Wisconsin at Stevens Point, Abrams has been a New Yorker his entire life.
 He grew up in Brooklyn, graduated from the High School of Music & Art in Manhattan and then the Eastman School of Music (University of Rochester), where he earned a B.M. in Music Theory, and M.M. and D.M.A. degrees in Performance and Literature.
-When he's not teaching he enjoys spending time indulging his great passions: chess, Mozart operas and pricey single-malt scotch.
+When he's not teaching he enjoys spending time indulging his great passions: chess and Mozart operas.

 Abrams lives in Camillus with his wife Cheryl, communications manager at Crouse Hospital In Syracuse, and their incorrigible miniature schnauzer, Teddy.